ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 25.
 Stable consumer groups metric metadata" caption-side="bottom"}

 Use in conjunction with re-balancing consumer groups.
 If this is consistently zero and re-balancing high, then it indicates a cluster problem.
-If this is non-zero and re-balancing high, then it indicates a consumer group issue.
+If this is non-zero and re-balancing high, it indicates a consumer group issue.

 ### Topic bytes in per second
 {: #ibm_eventstreams_instance_topic_bytes_in_per_second}